jjzha/kompetencer/README.md

 In `data/`, you can find the skill and knowledge snippets with their distantly supervised labels (English train+dev+test) and gold labels (Danish train+test).

-**We release the full job postings with their annotations upon acceptance.**

-[Note 15/04/2022]: Job postings are currently being de-identified according to GDPR regulations
+__[Note 15/04/2022]__: Job postings are currently being de-identified according to GDPR regulations

 The current weighted macro-F1 scores are *hardcoded* in the scripts, predictions can be found in `predictions/`

-**We will release our DaJobBERT model upon acceptance.**
+# Models

+All models used in this paper can be found at: https://huggingface.co/jjzha

 ## Running the code